CVE-2025-47098: Access of Uninitialized Pointer (CWE-824) in Adobe InCopy

 Technical Summary

 CVE-2025-47098 is a high-severity vulnerability identified in Adobe InCopy versions 20.3, 19.5.3, and earlier.
-The vulnerability is classified as an Access of Uninitialized Pointer issue (CWE-824), which occurs when the software accesses memory pointers that have not been properly initialized.
+The vulnerability is classified as an Access of Uninitialized Pointer (CWE-824), which occurs when the software accesses memory pointers that have not been properly initialized.
 This can lead to unpredictable behavior, including the potential for arbitrary code execution within the context of the current user.
-The exploitation vector requires user interaction, specifically that the victim opens a maliciously crafted InCopy file.
-Once triggered, the vulnerability allows an attacker to execute code with the privileges of the user running the application, potentially compromising confidentiality, integrity, and availability of the affected system.
-The CVSS v3.1 base score is 7.8, reflecting high severity, with attack vector local (AV:L), low attack complexity (AC:L), no privileges required (PR:N), user interaction required (UI:R), unchanged scope (S:U), and high impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
-No known exploits have been reported in the wild as of the publication date, and no patches or updates have been linked yet.
-This vulnerability is particularly relevant for environments where Adobe InCopy is used for collaborative editorial workflows, as malicious files could be distributed through shared documents or email attachments.
+Exploitation requires user interaction, specifically the opening of a maliciously crafted InCopy file.
+Once triggered, an attacker could execute code with the privileges of the user running the application, potentially leading to full compromise of the user's environment.
+The CVSS v3.1 score is 7.8, reflecting high impact on confidentiality, integrity, and availability, with low attack complexity and no privileges required, but user interaction is necessary.
+No known exploits are currently reported in the wild, and no patches have been linked yet, indicating that the vulnerability is newly disclosed and may be targeted in the near future.
+The vulnerability affects a widely used Adobe product in the publishing and content creation sectors, which often handle sensitive intellectual property and client data.

 Potential Impact